The application cycle for admission in September 2023 (2023-2024) will open on October 1, 2022.

 Please follow these instructions carefully.
 At the end of the instructions there is a link to an online application form but you will need to refer to this page for full application instructions.

 Applications to the Graduate Department of English must be submitted to the School of Graduate Studies (SGS) using an online admissions application, which is housed on a secure server in the University of Toronto.

 The online application allows applicants to manage and submit biographical and educational information immediately to the University.
-Applicants can edit an in-progress application and check the status of all documents submitted using a secure password and Userid.
+Applicants can edit an in-progress application and check the status of all submitted documents.
 A valid email account is needed to complete the online application, as the University will correspond with applicants using email.

-Applications are considered complete and can be reviewed only after all documentation is received by the Department of English (this includes letters of reference submitted online by referees, a writing sample, a statement of purpose, Curriculum Vitae [optional] and official transcripts sent by mail).
-Only payment of the application fee ($110) will trigger the electronic submission of reference letters.
+Applications are considered complete and will be reviewed only after the non-refundable and non-transferable application fee has been paid and all documentation is received by the Department of English (this includes letters of reference submitted online by referees, a writing sample, a statement of purpose, Curriculum Vitae and official transcripts sent by mail).

 How to Apply:

 The Online Application Deadline is December 19, 2022 (11:59 pm Eastern Time).
 By this date, applicants must have initiated their online application and paid the non-refundable and non-transferable application fee.
 This is a STRICT deadline.